 In addition, ARC encourages the applicant team to ensure that the development promotes a functional, safe, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas on the site.
 While the off-street path network is a positive amenity in this regard, it should be noted that the plan contemplates sidewalks on only one side of all internal roadways.
 ARC staff recommends sidewalks on both sides of internal roadways.
-ARC also encourages the development team to flesh out additional detail for the off-street trail network as the local review continues, specifically in terms of whether bicycles will be allowed or will be restricted to roadways.
+ARC also encourages the development team to provide additional detail on the off-street trail network in terms of whether bicycles are planned to be allowed on it or will be restricted to use on roadways.

 ARC's policy guidance for Developed/Established Suburbs mentions that new development should connect to the existing road network and adjacent developments, and use of cul-de-sacs or other means resulting in disconnected subdivisions, should be discouraged.
 While this DRI features appropriate internal street connectivity, along with an off-street trail network, its site design does not appear to contemplate potential future connections to adjacent properties or, by extension, to any other external roadways besides Peachtree Industrial Boulevard.
-This is coupled with the DRI's fairly limited frontage on Peachtree Industrial that only allows for two site driveways (currently unsignalized but proposed to be signalized) to serve the entire development.
+This is coupled with the DRI's fairly limited frontage on Peachtree Industrial Blvd. that only allows for two site driveways (currently unsignalized but proposed to be signalized) to serve the entire development.
 These issues deserve continued consideration in relation to Duluth's vision for connectivity, mobility and safety.

-Along the lines of connectivity, ARC staff encourages the City and the applicant team to collaborate on the DRI's design so as to accommodate - or at least not preclude - a future trail along the Chattahoochee River, connecting at minimum to Rogers Bridge Park to the east (upriver) and ideally to the west (downriver) as well.
+Along the lines of connectivity, ARC staff encourages the City and the applicant team to collaborate on the DRI's design so as to accommodate - or at least not preclude - a future trail along the Chattahoochee River, connecting to Rogers Bridge Park to the east.
 Design solutions exist to maintain secure, resident-only access to the development, while allowing space for a new public riverfront amenity in this area.
-Connecting to Rogers Bridge Park will also provide recreational users (including this DRI's residents) easy future bike/ped access to the planned (rehabilitated or replaced) Rogers Bridge.
-This bike/ped bridge facility is a joint capital project between Gwinnett County, Duluth and Johns Creek, and will connect across the river to the future Cauley Creek Park and Gwinnett County trail system.